 The Company operates in the mining industry which is subject to numerous significant risks that can influence profitability.
 The Company has disclosed several risks below which it believes to be the most significant and that could have a material impact on its current and future operations.
-Other risks may exist that are not indicated below and which may currently exist or arise at a future date regarding the Company and its operations.
+Other risks may exist or may arise at a future date.
 For additional and more detailed risk factors, please see the filing statement dated September 14, 2011 filed in connection with the Qualifying Transaction under the heading "Risk Factors - Risks Relating to the Resulting Issuer's Business and Industry".